-Expert traders actually recommend that if you are a beginner in trading it is a good idea to start naked forex trading before you get into using indicators.
+Expert traders actually recommend that if you are a beginner in trading it is a good idea to start naked forex trading.
 Why?
-Well, since price action trading is based on the current market and not on past or future market movements, as a beginner you get to practice watching and predicting which way the market will move.
+Well, since price action trading brings your focus to the price, and that is what matters most in trading.
+All the technical indicators ae just derivatives of price and they are lagging indicators.

 Sharpening your trading instinct is part of becoming a good trader, and using the various strategies listed above, you can learn the basics of trading before you apply analysis and indicators to your trading tool kit.

 Are you ready to give it a try?
 You can open an account with us at TIOmarkets with as little as $10.
 Want to test the waters first before putting real money into it?
 You could try naked trading on a risk-free demo account.

 Stay on top of your game by staying updated with educational material offered here on the TIOmarkets website and blog.

 Risk disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Never deposit more than you are prepared to lose.
 Professional client’s losses can exceed their deposit.
 Please see our risk warning policy and seek independent professional advice if you do not fully understand.
 This information is not directed or intended for distribution to or use by residents of certain countries/jurisdictions including, but not limited to, USA & OFAC.
 The Company holds the right to alter the aforementioned list of countries at its own discretion.